ironbar/prompt_recovery/docs/modeling/Iteration_13_datacentric_mistral.md

 ## Conclusion

 All the public datasets except `gemma_suppl_rewrite` seem to be useless.
+I was able to get a LB score of 0.60 using that dataset.
+This is a worse score to `0.62` when using my own data, so I should double down on creating more high quality data.

 ## Next steps

+- Create more high quality data and fine-tune Mistral.

 ## TODO